railwayapp-templates/sqlite/README.md

 1. Open the project named "SQLite Template"

+2. Go to the "Variables" tab and view the `SQLITE_WEB_UI_PASSWORD` variable, this is the password you'll need to access the web interface

-2. In top you'll see a URL which you can use to access the web interface
+3. Back to `Deployments`, in the top you'll see a URL which you can use to access the web interface

-3. Click on the URL and you'll be redirected to the web interface, type your password and you'll be able to manage your database
+4. Click on the URL and you'll be redirected to the web interface, type your password and you'll be able to manage your database

 That's it!
 You can now manage your SQLite3.